grpc/proposal/A55-xds-stateful-session-affinity.md

 `xds_override_host_experimental` policy and in the `DiscoveryMessage` inner message of the config of the `xds_cluster_resolver_experimental` policy.

-Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies (see [A52: gRPC xDS Custom Load Balancer Configuration][grfc_a52]) which means custom LB policies and stateful session affinity features will be incompatible with each other.
-This will need to be fixed eventually to be able to use these two features together.
-Until that happens, we assume the default value for the [`common_lb_config.override_host_status`][or-host-status] field when one is using the new [load_balancing_policy][] field so the user is still able to use the feature.

 ### `CookieBasedStatefulSessionFilter` Processing

 A channel configured for stateful session affinity will have the